vladdoster/yellowstone-fumarole/docs/fumarole_api.md

 };
 ```

-Once you sent the command, you should receive back `ControlResponse::InitialConsumerGroupState`:
+Once you send the command, you should receive back `ControlResponse::InitialConsumerGroupState`:

 ```proto
 message InitialConsumerGroupState {